Text and pictures © 1993-2024 Guillaume Dargaud

 Left: Arno skiing on the blue ice of the continent, near D-10.

-Every month or so we do a garbage expedition: all the garbage is carefully separated: things that we can burn like wood or paper, things that need to go back to Australia like plastics, or things that we can safely discard in the sea like glass or iron/steel.
+Every month or so we do a 'garbage' expedition: all the garbage is carefully separated: things that we can burn like wood or paper, things that need to go back to Australia like plastics, or things that we can safely discard in the sea like glass, iron/steel or organics.
 We load one or two weasels and find a suitable crack in the sea ice.
 Off it goes.

 When the days start getting longer and the temperature a little warmer, we take extensive hikes away from the base, try to find newborn baby seals, explore the glacier and even climb some icebergs.
 We pay a few visits to D-10, the small summer outpost used to launch traverses towards Dome C at the center of Antarctica.
 Only a few empty caravans to see.